jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 ### 3.1 Multilingual Spoken Words Corpus

 The main dataset we will use is the __[Multilingual Spoken Words Corpus (MSWC)](https://mlcommons.org/en/multilingual-spoken-words/)__.
 MSWC is a large and growing audio dataset of spoken words in 50 languages.
 The dataset contains more than 340,000 keywords for a total of 23.4 million 1-second spoken examples in `.opus` format, equivalent to more than 6,000 hours of audio recording.
 The keywords were automatically extracted from the [Common Voice corpus](https://paperswithcode.com/dataset/common-voice) using TensorFlow Lite Micro's microfrontend spectrograms and Montreal Forced Aligners.
-The size of the full dataset is 124 GB, and is freely available under the CC-BY 4.0 license.
+The size of the full dataset is 124 GB, and the dataset is freely available under the CC-BY 4.0 license.

 The dataset for each language can be downloaded separately onto our local computer.
 We selected English and Chinese subsets for this subject.